-The sponsor's offering plan is a detailed document which is supposed to provide condominium unit purchasers with full disclosure regarding both the unit they are purchasing and the building in which the unit is located.
-The requirements of what the offering plan must contain are set forth in regulations promulgated by the New York Attorney General pursuant to a statute known as the Martin Act.
-Offering plans include details such as the construction and layout of the building and condominium units, materials used for the building's construction, what fixtures and amenities will be included in the units, projected income and expenses for the building, the percent common interest applicable to each unit, and the sponsor's warranties and disclaimers regarding the building's construction.
+The sponsor's offering plan is a detailed document which is supposed to provide condominium unit purchasers with full disclosure regarding both the unit the in which the unit is located.
+The requirements of what the off forth in regulations promulgated by the New York Attorney G as the Martin Act.
+Offering plans include details such as the c building and condominium units, materials used for the building's construction, what fixtures and amenities will be included in the units, projected income and expenses for the building, the percent common interest applicable to each unit, and the sponsor's warranties and disclaimers regarding the building's construction.
 All offering plans must be submitted to the Attorney General for review before a sponsor may begin offering units for sale to the public.
 Although the Attorney General's regulation and review of offering plans are intended to protect consumers from unscrupulous or careless sponsors, sometimes those safeguards are not enough and condominium boards must file lawsuits against their sponsor in order to correct defects.

 When suing under a breach of contract theory, the condominium's board of managers or individual unit owners claim that the sponsor breached the terms of the purchase and sale agreement by failing to build and deliver the building and units in accordance with the representations made in the purchase and sale agreement (i.e. built to certain specifications and free of defects), and as a result, the condominium and its unit owners will incur damages (spend money) to fix such defects.

 In some instances, a breach of contract claim may also be brought against the sponsor's architect.
 Since there is no direct contract between the condominium or its unit owners and the sponsor's architect, the condominium must instead prove that it or its unit owners were intended as "third-party beneficiaries" to the contract between the architect and the sponsor.